bingyangchen/KM-software/JavaScript/接收 Server-Sent Event.md

 };

 function onmessage = (message: any): void => {
-    // Do whatever you want to the received message.
+    // Do whatever you want to received messages.
     // ...
 };